 Whatever items are identified as being of interest, where we are able to bring them out, we will.
 If something is a particularly big and heavy piece of equipment, it might mean dismantling it and bringing parts out.

 Can’t you just start up that equipment and drive it out?
 Put new batteries in if needed.

 Underground mine equipment all runs on compressed air, no batteries are used underground.
 It’s unlikely they would just restart after eight years of not being in use.
-Plus any machines will no longer be compliant, as that requires regular maintenance and testing, so legally, we are unable to run them.
-We have to drag them out, where that is possible.

 In terms of other forensic clues, what else could be in there?